MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualalloc2.md

-This API helps support high-performance games, and server applications, which have particular requirements around managing their virtual address space.
-For example, mapping memory on top of a previously reserved region; this is useful for implementing an automatically wrapping ring buffer.
-And allocating memory with specific alignment; for example, to enable your application to commit large/huge page-mapped regions on demand.
+This API provides specialized techniques for managing virtual memory in support of high-performance games and server applications.
+For example, placeholders allow a reserved memory range to be explicitly partitioned, overlaid, and re-mapped; this can be used to implement arbitrarily extendable regions or virtual memory ring buffers. <b>VirtualAlloc2</b> also allows for allocating memory with a specific memory-alignment.

 Each page has an associated <a href="https://docs.microsoft.com/windows/desktop/Memory/page-state">page state</a>.
 The